zhaoyunze/learngit/readme.txt

-Git is a version control system;
+Git is a destribute version control system;
-Git is free software;
+Git is free software distributed ubder the GPL;